tomquisel/go/services/horizon/internal/docs/plans/new_horizon_ingest.md

 ## Open questions

-There are many open questions, and the design above is very high-level.
+There are several open questions, and the design above isn't comprehensive.
 A few questions below:

 - What is the story around ingestion plugins?
 How do developers use the ingestion system in their own projects?
 - How do we enable ingestion via multiple languages?